 - Proximal injury: Popliteal fossa mass, Baker’s cyst, hemorrhage, other space-occupying lesions.

-- Distal injury: at the ankle as it passes under the flexor retinaculum, the “tarsal tunnel”, also known as posterior tibial neuralgia 2.
-In most cases, compression is idiopathic but may be due to ankle trauma, ganglion cysts or lipomas, or due to foot and ankle deformity such as talocalcaneal coalition.
+- Distal injury: at the ankle as it passes under the flexor retinaculum, the “tarsal tunnel”, also known as posterior tibial neuralgia.11 In most cases, compression is idiopathic but may be due to ankle trauma, ganglion cysts or lipomas, repetitive stress and poor foot mechanics in athletes13 (runner, soccer player), or due to foot and ankle deformity such as talocalcaneal coalition.
 This may be the first presentation of a length-dependent neuropathy; so care should be taken to avoid over-diagnosis.

-- Origin: purely sensory nerve formed by variable contributions from the tibial and fibular nerves.
+- Origin: purely sensory nerve formed by variable contributions from the tibial and fibular nerves.14

-- Course: deep to fascia of the posterior compartment in the middle third of the leg, then travels along the lateral border of the Achilles tendon, and then posterior to the lateral malleolus.
+- Course: deep to fascia of the posterior compartment in the middle third of the leg, then travels along the lateral border of the Achilles tendon, and then posterior to the lateral malleolus.14

-- Sensory: postero-lateral aspect of the distal third of the lower leg and lateral aspect of the foot.5
+- Sensory: posterolateral aspect of the distal third of the lower leg and lateral aspect of the foot.16

 Sural nerve injury:

-Although rare, entrapment of sural nerve can occur anywhere in the leg, ankle or foot.3
+Although rare, entrapment of sural nerve can occur anywhere in the leg, ankle or foot.12

 Specific secondary or associated conditions and complications